-In the 1950s and more than ever in the 1960s, the concept of "structure," defined as a stable organization based on a set of internal differences, provided a formal model for many human and social sciences.
-At the same time, it allowed to organize these sciences around a discipline queen: linguistics.
-Language at least as it was defined by phonology was a type of organization that seemed to be generalizable to many other realities.

-Simultaneously, but over a significantly longer period of time, the concept of "system" represented a second "universal" formal model, used both in social and natural science.
-This time it was not linguistics that provided the central model but cybernetics.
-Like the structure, the system was defined as a stable organization but its stability resulted from the divergent yet in the long run balanced interaction of differentiated elements.
+In the 1950s and more than ever in the 1960s, the concept of 'structure', defined as a stable organization based on a set of internal differences, provided a formal model for many human and social sciences.
+At the same time, it allowed these sciences to be organized around a discipline queen: linguistics.
+Language - at least as it was defined by phonology, i.e. as la langue - was a type of organization that seemed to be generalizable to many other realities.
+Simultaneously, but over a significantly longer period of time, the concept of 'system' represented a second 'universal' formal model, used both in social and natural science.
+This time it was not linguistics that provided the central model, but cybernetics.
+Like structure, system was defined as a stable organization, but its stability resulted from the divergent yet in the long run balanced interaction of differentiated elements.

-Since the 1970s and especially the 1980s, both models have been regularly challenged and two other concepts began to occupy the space left by their progressive withdrawal: on the one hand, the concept of "difference" which was presented as a legacy of Nietzsche's and Heidegger's critiques of metaphysics, but which also presupposed a number of principles drawn from structuralism; on the other hand, the concept of "individual" that first, in the 1980s, openly challenged the concept of system, but eventually, in the 1990s, combined with it in new syntheses based on hermeneutical, interactionnist or neo-dialectic methodologies.
-While in the first case the difference model the philosophy of temporality replaced linguistics as paradigm core, in the second the individualist model the economy took the place of cybernetics.
+Since the 1970s and especially the 1980s, both models have been regularly challenged and two other concepts began to occupy the space left by their progressive withdrawal: on the one hand, the concept of 'difference', which was presented as a legacy of Nietzsche's and Heidegger's critiques of metaphysics but which also presupposed a number of principles drawn from structuralism; on the other hand, the concept of 'individual' that first, in the 1980s, openly challenged the concept of system, but eventually, in the 1990s, combined with it in new syntheses based on hermeneutical, interactionist or neo-dialectic methodologies.
+While in the first case - the difference model - the philosophy of temporality replaced linguistics as paradigm core, in the second - the individualist model - economy took the place of cybernetics.

-The opinions on what remains today of these four paradigms diverge sharply.
-While everyone agrees that the structural paradigm collapsed long ago, the fate of the other three is still the subject of lively debate.

-It seems to me that none of these paradigms correspond any longer to the way our neo-capitalist world, both fluid and full of shocks, operates and that this fact alone already opens a space for rhythm.
-The radical historical break through which we have passed in the last twenty years has made these theoretical models obsolete, while it gave again to rhythm an operative character.
+Opinions on what remains today of these four paradigms diverge sharply.
+While everyone agrees that the structural paradigm collapsed a long time ago, the fate of the other three is still the subject of lively debate.
+It seems to me that none of these paradigms correspond any longer to the way our neo-capitalist world - both fluid and full of shocks and divides - operates, and that this fact alone already opens a space for rhythm.
+The radical break we have experienced in the last twenty-five years has made these theoretical models obsolete, while it gave again to rhythm an operative character.
 If our societies are penetrated by forces that fragment them and increasingly individualize us, this does not entail a greater capacity for action and experience.
-It is rather the opposite: we are more and more individualized but we become less easily subjects.
-Therefore, except for the economists of the classical school and some sociologists, very few scientists still support the view that individuals could be considered as the primary elements of reality from which any human or social science should be built.
+It is rather the opposite: we are more and more individualized, but we become less easily subjects.
+Therefore, except for the economists of the classical school and some sociologists, very few scientists still support the view that individuals can be considered as the primary elements of reality from which any human or social science should be built.